Skip to content

 • The Monte Carlo standard error (MCSE) measures the additional variability introduced by using a finite number of MCMC draws.
 A small MCSE relative to the posterior standard deviation indicates stable estimates, whereas a large MCSE suggests that more samples are needed.

-Advanced users can inspect traceplots by extracting raw samples and using external packages such as coda or bayesplot.
-Here is an example using the coda package to create a traceplot for a pairwise effect parameter.
+Users can inspect traceplots by extracting raw samples directly.
+Here is an example for the pairwise effect parameter.

 param_index = 1